At a glance

 Kids use self-monitoring to help them learn skills like math and reading.
 They also use it for more basic things, like understanding directions, keeping track of due dates, and checking work.

-If your child has weak self-monitoring skills, your child may not recognize mistakes when proofreading a writing assignment or checking math for errors.
+A child with weak self-monitoring skills may not always recognize mistakes when proofreading a writing assignment or checking math for errors.
 Kids may also have a hard time determining whether they’re following directions correctly.
-This can make it difficult to know when they need to ask for help.
+This can make it difficult to know when to ask for help.

 2. Self-monitoring and math

-Self-monitoring helps older kids check answers by using the reverse operation, such as using multiplication to check a division problem.
+Self-monitoring helps older kids check answers by using the reverse operation, like using multiplication to check a division problem.
 Self-monitoring is also the skill kids use to make sure they’ve gone through all the steps of a problem and that each piece was done correctly.

-If your child struggles with self-monitoring, your child might get one or all of the steps wrong and not be able to see it.
-Your child may not realize the answer doesn’t make sense.
+A child who struggles with self-monitoring might get a step wrong and not be able to see it.
+Or not realize the answer doesn’t make sense.

 3. Self-monitoring and learning to read